Ahmedwagdymohy/Embedded_Linux_Guide/3-Yocto_module/README.md

+# Distro VS Image:
+- **In Yocto, a `distro` typically resides in a distro configuration file (e.g., poky.conf, infotainment.conf), and it specifies the overall framework for how the system will operate.
+The distro dictates global settings for the entire build process, including `toolchains`, `runtime` `libraries`, `debugging settings`, `default policies`, etc.**

+- **Images are defined through image recipes (e.g., core-image-minimal.bb, core-image-full-cmdline.bb).
+These recipes specify what software packages (applications, libraries, utilities) go into the root filesystem.
+They describe what will be included on the embedded device and how it will be structured.**

+SO - **The distro is a higher-level configuration than the image.
+You can think of the distro as defining global policies and system behavior, while the image defines the specific components (applications, libraries) that go into the final output (root filesystem).**

 # Let's get started:
 We will follow the bottom up concept
 - **We will take the BSP from the Vendor and integrate it in our system , we can also create one but that's not a common thing to do**